Ted Budd: Political positions

+Budd is considered a staunch conservative.
+He is a strong ally of President Donald Trump.

 Abortion

 After Senator Lindsey Graham introduced legislation that would ban abortion nationwide after 15 weeks of pregnancy, Budd co-sponsored a House version of the bill with over 80 Republicans.

-Gay rights
+LGBTQ issues

 In 2022, Budd voted against the Respect for Marriage Act, which requires states and the federal government to recognize the validity of same-sex and interracial marriages if they were legal in the jurisdiction where they were performed.

 Affordable Care Act

-Budd opposes the Affordable Care Act (Obamacare) and voted to repeal it in 2017.
+Budd opposes the Affordable Care Act (also known as Obamacare) and voted to repeal it in 2017.